Self Drive Itineraries

 Forestry remains one of the major Tasmanian primary industries and has been the focus of much environmental discussion for many years.

-The A3 runs north through open bush and farmland for about 20 minutes before coming back to the coast just after Little Swanport.
-The vistas out over Great Oyster Bay are indeed spectacular, with the Hazards and Freycinet Peninsula on the horizon to the east as you drive northwards to Swansea.
+The A3 runs north through open bush and farmland for about 20 minutes before rejoining the coast just after Little Swanport.
+The vistas out over Great Oyster Bay are spectacular, with the Hazards and Freycinet Peninsula on the horizon to the east as you drive north towards Swansea.

 Spiky Bridge

-Watch on the left for the Spiky Bridge, built by convicts in 1843 and noted for the unusual “spike” feature of the top course of stones, said to be set to discourage cattle from falling off the bridge.
+Watch on the left for Spiky Bridge, built by convicts in 1843 and named for the unusual ‘spike’ feature of the top course of stones, said to be set to discourage cattle from falling off the bridge.

 Kate’s Berry Farm